Skip to Main Content

 Featured

+Choosing the right personal loan lender is important if you’re looking to borrow money — and for some, the right lender is a bank.
 Banks, credit unions, and online lenders all offer personal loans.
-But if you’re most comfortable transacting with a well-established institution that lends its own funds, we’ve compiled a list of the best banks offering personal loans.
-We considered a host of factors, including interest rates, fees, repayment terms, available loan amounts, customer experience, and customer satisfaction.
+But if you’re most comfortable transacting with an FDIC-insured institution that lends its own funds, we’ve compiled a list of the best banks offering personal loans.

 Best personal loans from banks

-Credible partners with two of the best banks offering personal loans:
+Credible partners with three of the best banks offering personal loans:

 Best for no origination fees (and low rates)